Deep Image-based Illumination Harmonization: Our IH Dataset

-We use 60 virtual models with different pose configures using the pipeline shown in Figure~\ref{fig:data} to construct our dataset based on different background images and produce 169,672 synthesized ground truth illumination harmonization images in total.
-Finally, to improve training efficiency, we only use 89,898 six-tuples to train the our network.
+In the construction process, we use 60 virtual models with different pose configures using the pipeline shown in Figure~\ref{fig:data} to construct our dataset based on different background images, and we produce 169,672 synthesized ground truth illumination harmonization images in total.
+Moreover, to improve the training efficiency, we only use 89,898 six-tuples to train the our network in final.
 Each six-tuple consists of two triplets.
-One triplet as input data includes a synthetic image without any illumination adjustment, and the corresponding object mask and background mask.
+One triplet as input data includes a naive composite image without illumination adjustment, and the corresponding object mask and background mask.
 The other one as ground-truth data includes a synthesized illumination harmonization image, one object illumination and one background illumination ground-truths.
 A visual six-tuple example is shown in Figure~\ref{fig:data}.
+Refer to the supplementary for more details of the dataset analysis.